Amex Card Combos to Maximize Membership Rewards Earnings for Minimal Fees Amex Card Combos to Maximize Membership Rewards Earnings for Minimal Fees

 Bonus Points

-Offers for The Amex EveryDay® Credit Card from American Express and The Amex EveryDay® Preferred Credit Card from American Express are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Offers for the American Express® Green Card and Amex EveryDay® Preferred Credit Card are not available through this site.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

-American Express Membership Rewards is one of the premier flexible rewards programs available to points and miles fans.
-You can earn Membership Rewards (MR) via a slew of different credit cards, and you can collect every point into a single account which then transfers to almost 20 different airline and hotel partners.
-Transfer partner highlights include British Airways Avios, Cathay Pacific Asia Miles, ANA Mileage Club, Delta SkyMiles, and Singapore Airlines KrisFlyer, all top-value frequent flyer programs!
+American Express Membership Rewards is one of the best flexible rewards programs available.
+You can earn Membership Rewards via a slew of different credit cards — which you can then combine into a single account and transfer to over 20 different airline and hotel Amex transfer partners.

 Membership Rewards Earning Credit Cards

-Amex provides four personal and three business MR earning cards that we think offer top value.
+Amex provides three personal and three business Membership Rewards earning cards that we think offer top value.

 Consumer Membership Rewards Cards: